 Scholarships and Financial Aid

-Upon successful completion of embARC, domestic students will earn 1 unit of college credit on an official UC Berkeley transcript, and international students will earn 5 units.
-(5 units is the minimum courseload international students must register for in order to qualify for the student visa.
+Upon successful completion of embARC, students will earn 1 unit of college credit on an official UC Berkeley transcript.
 Whether these units will fulfill any degree requirements on an undergraduate level is solely at the discretion of the institution you decide to attend.

 - How heavy is the workload?

 embARC is a condensed, highly rigorous version of a college-level design course, and therefore requires a significant time commitment.
 Participants should expect to work on assignments after instruction hours on some weeknights and weekends, as they would in any college degree program in the field of environmental design.

 Students can request paper or electronic transcripts through the UC Berkeley Office of the Registrar Transcript Ordering Service.